guisaliba/brain/01 Notes/data-structures/graphs/introduction-to-graphs.md

 we can apply standard graph theory algorithms to solve problems. for the web example, a famous algorithm that can be applied is web-crawling. web-crawling is basically graph traversal, or in simple words, the act of visiting all nodes in a graph.

-graphs can be weighted, because sometimes in a graph all connections can not be treated as equal. for example, the highways between cities can have different lengths. again: vertices are cities and edges are the roads, and since they have different lengths, we can weigh them by their length.
+graphs can also be weighted, because sometimes in a graph all connections can not be treated as equal. for example, the highways between cities can have different lengths.

+again: vertices are cities and edges are the roads, and since they have different lengths, we can weigh them by their length.

 to find the shortest path between a city A to a city B we can take the edges that creates a path between those two cities but take into account the edges with the lowest weights to find the shortest path between them.